 This year marks 50 years since the Equal Pay Act received royal assent in the UK, meaning employers were prohibited from paying women less than men for the same job.
 Although unequal pay is now illegal, the gender pay gap – the percentage difference between the average hourly earnings for men and women – persists.

-The government now requires British companies, with more than 200 employees, publish their gender pay gap data, but this will not be happening in 2020 due to the coronavirus pandemic.
+The government now requires British companies with more than 250 employees to publish their gender pay gap data, but this will not happen in 2020 because of the coronavirus pandemic.

-But confusions surrounding the pay gap are rife, with many conflating it with equal pay and others denying its existence completely.
+Confusions surrounding the pay gap are rife, however, with many conflating it with equal pay and others denying its existence completely.

 Read on for everything you need to know about the gender pay gap, from what causes it to how to find out whether there’s one at your company.